loverajoel/loverajoel.github.io/_texts/principles.md

 **Integrity:** Lives as if your life will be written in a rock, honor honesty and respect.
 Trust in your path.

 **Healthy:** Life is once, but it’s a long experiment, take care of it in order to live it with energy and vitality.
-Exercise, eat healthily, meditate and sleep well.
+Exercise, eat healthily, meditate, and sleep well.
 Use habits so you can do it effortlessly.

 **Seek mastery:** Always be improving and learning something new, prepare for the next you in 5 years.
 Take risks, move fast and break things, but wisely.
 Stay uncomfortable.
 Be antifragile.

-**Helpfulness:**  Be the person that everybody knows that you are up for them, take a breath, listen carefully, think and solve.
+**Helpfulness:**  Be the person that everybody knows that you are up for when they need you.
+Slow down, take a deep breath, and get curious about what’s happening.

 **Quality time:** It’s what I call the time with family, friends and your partner.
 Make this time count.